fermga/TNFR-LFS/docs/cli.md

 plot of the Sense Index series to visualise the lap at a glance.
 The dataset mirrors a short 17-sample stint captured at BL1/XFG pace so that the quickstart replicates realistic ΔNFR and Sense Index oscillations.
+If you prefer to rehearse with real RAF telemetry, swap the dataset in the script (or call ``tnfr-lfs baseline`` manually) and point it to ``data/test1.raf``; the CLI will pick the right parser automatically.